mbwolff/arcade_book/source/chapters/33_recursion/recursion.rst

 to understand.

 Calculating the factorial of a number is a classic example of using recursion.
 Factorials are useful in probability and statistics.
-For example:

-Recursively, this can be described as:

 Below are two example functions that calculate .
 The first one is non-recursive, the second is recursive.